pubref/rules_docker/README.md

 | `docker_build` | Package macro that calls the `@bazel_tools//tools/docker/docker_build.bzl` rule with an alternative `incremental_load.sh.tpl` template file.
 See [#1651](https://github.com/bazelbuild/bazel/issues/1651) |

 > You must have `docker` running, bazel won't download/install it for
 > you at the moment.
-Require bazel 0.3.1 or HEAD is required (fails
+Requires bazel 0.3.1 or HEAD is required (fails
 > with 0.3.0).

 ## Step 1: Add rules_docker to your workspace